codeandsupply/assets/EVENT_RULES.md

 - Signage created using the standard template
 - At least one sign bearing the event name and C&S logo on the front of the host building, ideally signs at each turn
+- No sales pitch events.
+All events must be entertaining on their face and not a sales pitch